Open Now — 24/7 Plumbing

 Use Enzyme Cleaners

-While chemical drain cleaners may seem like the go-to for tackling clogged bathroom sinks, they actually do more harm than good.
-The harsh chemicals corrode pipes and only offer a temporary fix by eating away at the clog rather than fully breaking it down.
+Though chemical drain cleaners might seem like an easy solution for clogged sinks, they often do more harm than good.
+These harsh chemicals can corrode pipes and usually provide only a temporary fix by just nibbling at the clog rather than breaking it down completely.

 A safer, more effective solution is to use enzyme-based cleaners to break down the organic matter and other materials causing your bathroom sink clogs.
 Enzyme cleaners contain bacteria that feed on substances like hair, soap scum, fats, oils and grease to dissolve clogs.